vitor-dornela/Docker/README.md

 6) Change directory to folder /Docker/

-(Tip: click Manage files>Open file share and then upper left Connect>Linux>Script in Azure to get the folder path)
+Azure tip: On CLI, click Manage files>Open file share and then upper left Connect>Linux>Script in Azure to get the folder path)

 ```
-cd your_file_path/Docker/
+cd your_folder_path/Docker/
 ```

 7) Run docker compose